We have “OPS Cops”.

 Bottom Line: You will have your own personal OPS Cop seated right next to your kids, guiding them along their way to becoming safe and defensive drivers.

 Law Dogs Driver Education maintains a home office that is open to the public by appointment only.
 Most of our business is conducted at the classroom, but we will be happy to open our doors to schedule an appointment when needed.

-You can take the 30 hour classroom instruction at 14 1/2, though we recommend that you are closer to 15 1/2 before enrolling in our classroom program.
-A student must attain a valid Instruction Permit within 13 months of completing the 30 hour state approved classroom session.
+You can take the 30 hour classroom or On-Line instruction at 14 1/2, though we recommend that you are closer to 15 1/2 before enrolling in our classroom program.
+A student must attain a valid Instruction Permit within 13 months of completing the 30 hour state approved classroom/On-Line session.

-Registering on line or call our business number.
-Class fees must be paid on the 1 st day of class unless other arrangements are arranged prior to that date.
+Credit/Debit cards are welcome through PayPal and Stripe.
+We also accept Cash or personal check the first night of class.
+Class fees must be paid on the 1st day of class unless other arrangements are arranged prior to that date.
 Non paid fees will result in no BTW lessons until balance is paid in full.
 Inquire about our payment plan that allows you to pay the total fee in three installments.

 You are eligible for your Instruction Permit when you meet all the following requirements:

-- Completion of 30 hours classroom instruction AND/OR currently attending a classroom session
+- Completion of 30 hours classroom or On-Line instruction AND/OR currently attending a classroom session

 - Completion of the MV3001 form